Innovative Wikipedia assignment kind of smells like comp/rhet pedagogy

 Now, don’t get me wrong– I think what Groom is doing here is great, and I think there are lots of reasons why this would be a fantastic activity for fy comp or other research writing classes.
 But I always have some involuntary eye-rolling when someone in another discipline discovers something about writing pedagogy (e.g., “hey, let’s get students to write something not just for the teacher!” or “hey, let’s get them to collaborate on their writing!”) that folks in my field have known for decades.

-One thought on “Innovative Wikipedia assignment kind of smells like comp/rhet pedagogy”
+One Reply to “Innovative Wikipedia assignment kind of smells like comp/rhet pedagogy”

 1. As a longtime fan & part-time contributor to Wikipedia… I was kind of horrified by this, actually.
 I think it’s great that the students got to produce something for a wider audience than just the professor.
 I think it’s great if they got a first-hand lesson in how important it is to cite sources and be objective.